1iveowl/VeraControl.PCL/README.md

 }
 ```

-The BinaryLight1 Device only have one Services.
-This service is called `SwitchPower1` and is defined here:
+The `SwitchPower1` service is defined in the following.
+To make the service easy to use the enums `SwitchPower1Action` and `SwitchPower1StateVariable` are created:

 ```csharp
 public enum SwitchPower1Action